arungudelli/python.shiksha/content/en/library/built-in-functions/map-built-in-function-in-python/index.md

 ---
-title: "python map() function syntax,usage and examples"
+title: "Python map() function syntax,usage and examples"
-description: "The 'map()' function is a one of the built-in functions in python"
+description: "The 'map()' function is a one of the built-in functions in Python"
 date: "2022-08-18T03:05:05+09:00"
 draft: false
 link: "map() Built-in functions"